ZeroOneStudio/rubykassa/README.md

     <%= pay_url "Pay with Robokassa", ivoice_id, total_sum, { description: "Invoice description", email: "foo@bar.com", currency: "WMZM", culture: :ru } %>

+Or if you would like to pass some custom params use `custom` key in options hash:

+    <%= pay_url "Pay with Robokassa", ivoice_id, total_sum, { description: "Invoice description", email: "foo@bar.com", currency: "WMZM", culture: :ru, custom: { param1: "value1", param2: "value2" }} %>

 If you need to implement Robokassa's XML interface functionality you have to the following:

     xml_interface = Rubykassa::XmlInterface.new do